Writing

 But that wasn’t it—shadows aren’t real and yet there I was, sucking his darkness as if it were air.
 Baba had no idea what the black magic had done; how I had absorbed the nutrients of death into every cell of my being.
 How I felt the dreaded black entity pulling from a center where no girl should ever go.

-Weeks after the surgery, I was told by Mammaji that when I first opened my eyes, I had said to him three times “I can’t do anymore Kali pujas.”
+Weeks after the near death scare, I was told by Mammaji that when I first opened my eyes, I had said to him three times “I can’t do anymore Kali pujas.”
 And though I had become living proof that magic had physical consequences, he never told me this.
 When I asked what he would have done if I had died he said, “It would have been beautiful.
 I would have covered your corpse in flowers and sang to you for days.”
 Confirming I was nothing to him but a dispensable vessel meant for Kali to animate.

 “Your body is a skeleton, but your eyes glow like Kali,” he said.